10 Best Safari Hats For The Bush

 Pistil Colton Safari Hat

 This is one of those stylish hats that aren’t just great for safari, but for everyday wear and protection from the sun.
-It’s made out of cotton and mesh, so it provides breathability and won’t have your whole head sweating out the day.
+It’s made of cotton and mesh, so it provides breathability and won’t have your whole head sweating out the day.
+It also has an adjustable chin strap, which will be helpful if your safari guide is hauling it to see a pack of wild dogs or some other fantastic safari animal.

-Shop For Henschel Hats Aussie Breezer
+Henschel Hats Aussie Breezer

 Scala All-Season Crushable Hat ($59)